 - The Curriculum Committee may, in consultation with the relevant faculty, request additional evidence (e.g. graded work from the course to be transferred, an essay to demonstrate mastery over the material) to determine if the course corresponds with a specific Quest course.

 * To be deemed official, a transcript must come directly from the issuing institution and AP/IB scores must come directly from College Board or IB Program.
-Scans, faxes, and transcripts and/ or AP/IB scores in unsealed envelopes, submitted by the student are not deemed official..
+Scans, faxes, transcripts or AP/IB scores in unsealed envelopes, and documents submitted by the student are not deemed official.

-Quest has a unique curriculum and course of study.
-Your previous coursework will be assessed individually by the Transfer Credit Evaluation Committee to determine its applicability and transferability to the Quest degree.
+Quest has a unique curriculum and program of study.
+Your previous coursework will be assessed on a case-by-case basis by the Transfer Credit Evaluation Committee to determine its applicability and transferability to Quest.

-You can officially apply for transfer credit at Quest from when you arrive on campus until the end of first term.
-Submit a Portal Transfer Credit Request.
+You can officially apply for transfer credit at Quest from the time you arrive on campus until the end of first term.
+Submit a portal Transfer Credit Request.
 More information is available in the Academic Calendar.

 If you are an admitted student and would like to request an initial, conditional, review for transfer credits please email email@example.com and include your most recent transcript.